 While the district encourages employees to enrich the learning programs by making proper use of supplementary materials, it is the responsibility of employees to abide by the district’s copying procedures and obey the requirements in order to perform their duties properly.
-The district will not be responsible for any violations of the copyright law by employees or students.
-Violation of the copyright law by employees may result in discipline up to and including termination.
-Violation of the copyright law by students may result in discipline up to and including suspension or expulsion.
+The district will not be responsible for any violations of copyright law by employees or students.
+Violation of copyright law by employees may result in discipline up to and including termination.
+Violation of copyright law by students may result in discipline up to and including suspension or expulsion.

 Parents or others who wish to record, by any means, school programs or other activities need to realize that even though the district received permission to perform a copyrighted work, it does not mean outsiders can copy it and replay it.
-Those who wish to do so should contact the employee in charge of the activity to determine what the process is to ensure the copyright law is followed.
-The district is not responsible for outsiders violating the copyright law or this policy.
+Those who wish to do so should contact the employee in charge of the activity to determine what the process is to ensure copyright law is followed.
+The district is not responsible for outsiders violating copyright law or this policy.

 Reviewed: 7/11; 9/12; 9/13; 2/15; 4/18

 Legal Reference (Code of Iowa): 17 USC § 101 et al; 281 IAC 12.3(12)